shed the weight of depression and embrace a fuller life.

 You will be provided with practical tools to manage symptoms, such as replacing negative self-talk with more balanced, truthful thoughts.
 Build healthy routines like sleep, movement, and connections.
 Handling stress or overwhelming emotions in more helpful ways.
 You don’t just talk, you learn how to take action, even in small steps.

 You will have a safe place to be honest and allow yourself to be vulnerable.
 Depression often feels isolating or shameful.
-Therapy provides a pace where you’re not judged and not alone.
+Therapy provides a space where you’re not judged and not alone.
 It’s a place to get fully seen and supported, even on your worst days.
 You don’t have to carry the weight alone anymore.

 You will begin to think differently.
 Depression often tells lies: “I’m not enough,” “Nothing will get better,” “I’m a burden”.
 Over time your mind becomes a safer place to live.
 “If you change the way you look at things, the things you look at will change” -Wayne Dyer.